n8n-io/n8n-docs/docs/langchain/access-langchain.md

 # Access LangChain in n8n

-!!! info "Feature availability"
+/// info | Feature availability
 This feature is available on Cloud and self-hosted n8n.
 To access it, you need either a separate Cloud account, or the LangChain n8n Docker image.
+///

 ## Self-hosted